Coming to The Townsville Hospital

 - 2 - 3 bunny rugs

-- One packet of baby wipes and one bottle of bathing solution/soap
+- one packet of baby wipes

-- Nightwear for mother and casual clothes for daywear
+- nightwear and casual clothes for daywear for the mother

-- Underwear, footwear and toiletries
+- underwear, footwear and toiletries for the mother

-We do ask you to remember during visiting that many of our patients require rest for their recovery, so please be mindful of this when visiting.
+We ask you to remember during visiting that many of our patients require rest for their recovery, so please be mindful of this when visiting.
 Some ward areas may also have rest times established, when the lights are dimmed and visitors are asked to keep noise to a minimum.
-Patients may request no visitors at times, and this will be respected.
+Patients may request no visitors at times and this will be respected.